WebOfTrustInfo/rwot11-the-hague/advance-readings/endorsements.md

   "issuanceDate": "2010-01-01T00:00:00Z",
   "expirationDate": "2020-01-01T00:00:00Z",
   "credentialSubject": {
-    // Note that the credentialSubject.id is the id of the Achievement in the target VC "id": "urn:uuid:e8096060-ce7c-47b3-a682-57098685d48d",
+    // Note that the credentialSubject.id is the id of an individual Achievement in the target VC
+    // It could just as readily be the id of the VC, but the authors wanted to highlight that a section of the VC could be targeted
+    "id": "urn:uuid:e8096060-ce7c-47b3-a682-57098685d48d",
+    "digestMultibase": "zb1B1M6Bve5JEaNqeJSmuE",
     "endorsement": {
-      "statement": "Alice has an exceptional skill set as an UAV guidance control engineer.
+       "statement": "This is an endorsement regarding Alice's 'UAV Control System for Drone Navigation' achievement.
+Alice has an exceptional skill set as an UAV guidance control engineer.
 See also the attached evidence.", "endorser": {
         "id": "did:web:endorser.example.com",
         // the endorsing entity's bona fides, tailored to the specific endorsement area or claims on a per-use basis